 I am embedding the video with the cool transition from simple piano to all the instruments.
-Pretty cool!
+Pretty cool!.

 Guess what?
 F***ing YouTube removed the video because of a copyright infringement.
 What?
 One minute and a half of a movie scene?
 Geez!
 Couldn't find the same scene, so I am embedding All Along The Watchtower.